Investors likely relieved about networks calling U.S. presidential election for Biden

-NEW YORK (Reuters) - Markets will welcome the certainty after major networks declared Democrat Joe Biden winner of the U.S. presidential election on Saturday, offering some relief after days of the country getting conflicting reports about who might be in the White House next term.
+NEW YORK, Nov 7 (Reuters) - Markets will welcome the certainty after major networks declared Democrat Joe Biden winner of the U.S. presidential election on Saturday, offering some relief after days of the country getting conflicting reports about who might be in the White House next term.

 News outlets and polling outlets including the Associated Press, NBC and Edison Research, upon which Reuters relies, called the presidency for Biden, leaving little doubt that he had won enough votes in the Electoral College to win.

-“Biden is good news for the markets,” Christopher Stanton, chief investment officer at Sunrise Capital Partners, said on Saturday. “”We’re all so tired of the whipsaw that came with the Trump tweets.”

-Biden’s rival, current Republican President Donald Trump, pledged to fight the results, saying his campaign will file more court proceedings on Monday.
-The Republican National Committee has been trying to raise at least $60 million to fund legal challenges brought by Trump over the election results, Reuters reported on Friday.
+However, Biden’s rival, current Republican President Donald Trump, has indicated that he will fight the results if he does not win, and his party has filed several lawsuits about vote counts.
+Reuters reported on Friday that the Republican National Committee is looking to raise at least $60 million to fund legal challenges brought by Trump over the election results.

 Even if those battles are unsuccessful, investors also said ahead of the election that they were worried about the people Biden might appoint into his Cabinet, and whether the U.S. Senate would go to Republicans or Democrats.